tuxctl/rbxfetch/README.md

 ---

-Alternatively, you can download and extract the project directly:
+Alternatively, you can download and extract **rbxfetch** directly:

-1. Download the project from [here](https://github.com/tuxctl/rbxfetch/archive/refs/heads/main.zip).
+1. Download the **rbxfetch** from [here](https://github.com/tuxctl/rbxfetch/archive/refs/heads/main.zip).
 2. Extract the downloaded ZIP file to your preferred location.
-3. Navigate to the extracted project directory and install the required dependencies using:
+3. Navigate to the extracted **rbxfetch** directory and install the required dependencies using:
     ```bash
     pip install -r requirements.txt
     ```